omphardcloud/omphardcloud.github.io/index.md

 {% highlight C %}
 #pragma omp target device(HARPSIM) map(to: A) map(from: B)
 #pragma omp parallel for use(hrw) module(loopback)
-// Code that represents the loopback bitstream for (int i = 0; i < NI; i++) {
+// Software version of the loopback hardware module. for (int i = 0; i < NI; i++) {
     B[i] = A[i];
 }